berkutta/esp32_rak811/README.rst

-ESP-IDF template app
+ESP-IDF RAK811 Implementation
 ====================

-This is a template application to be used with `Espressif IoT Development Framework`_ (ESP-IDF).

-Please check ESP-IDF docs for getting started instructions.

-Code in this repository is Copyright (C) 2016 Espressif Systems, licensed under the Apache License 2.0 as described in the file LICENSE.

-.. _Espressif IoT Development Framework: https://github.com/espressif/esp-idf
+This is a very simple implementation to use the RAK811 with the ESP32.
+It is currently in the process of getting builded up.
+It currently supports sending "legacy" AT commands to the module and putting and retreive it from sleep mode.

+In future this component should get all important functions as full C API.